rozsass/text-dev-editor/_pages/casestudies.md

 ## Ch03A Finding a good deal among hotels: data exploration
-Further continuing our search for a good deal (a hotel in Vienna that is underpriced for its location and quality), we arrived at a clean data table and identified the variables we want to analyze.
+Further continuing our search for a good deal (a hotel in Vienna that is underpriced for its location and quality), we've got a clean data table and identified the variables we want to analyze.
 How should we start the analysis?

-Using the `hotels-vienna` dataset, we explore the most important variables needed for our analysis with a focus on distribution of hotels in quality and in distance to the city center.
-We find and manage extreme values of price to create an ultimate sample of hotels.

-This case study shows the description of distributions and their use in identifying problems in the data.
-It illustrates the steps of exploratory data analysis and introduces guidelines for data visualization.
-It illustrates the design of histograms as well as layers of a graphical object.
+In particular, how should we explore the most important variables, why should we do that, and what conclusions can we draw from such exploratory analysis?

+This case study uses the `hotels-vienna` dataset to illustrate how to describe the **distribution of variables** and how to use the findings to identify potential problems in the data, such as **extreme values**.
+The case study also illustrate how to make **decisions about extreme values**, guided by the ultimate question of the analysis.
+Along the way, it introduces guidelines for **data visualization** in general, and the design of **histograms** in particular.
+Case studies 01A and 02A describe data collection and cleaning, and we will use the data in case studies 7A, 8A, 9B, and 10B to illustrate further steps of data analysis that lead to finding good deals.

 **Code**: [**Stata**](link) or [**R**](ch07-hotel-simple-reg_intro.R) or [**Python**](clink) or [ALL](link).
 **Data**: [hotels-vienna](link-hotels-vienna).